bvshyam/shyambv.github.com/portfolio.md

 ---
 layout: page
 title: Portfolio
-subtitle: Checkout my Data Science Portfolio
+subtitle: Checkout my Portfolio
 ---

-# My Portfolio
+## Data Science Portfolio

-Below listed is the index to my other github repositories.
-This repos are only my open source repos.
-Projects which I have performed in organizations are not listed here.
+Below listed is an index to my open Data Science Github repositories.
+These are only my open source projects.
+Projects which I have performed in my work environment are not listed here.

 Some recent projects are:

-## Python
+### Python

-* [NYC Data Science Challenge]:  - Data science challenge on New York Taxi dataset
+* [NYC Data Science Challenge] - Data science challenge on New York Taxi dataset
 * [Resume Chatbot] - This is sort of a QA system using Deep learning and NLP.
 * [Movie Review Classification] - Sentiment classification of movie reviews using Deep learning and NLP.
 * [MNIST Classification] - Digits image classification using deep learning with Keras and Tensorflow.